Cassidy wins in Japan, Stanaway scores at Monaco

-Auckland racer Nick Cassidy continued on his winning way with a victory and second place at the most recent round of the All-Japan Formula 3 Championship over the weekend.
+Auckland racer Nick Cassidy continued on his winning way with a victory and second place at the most recent round of the All-Japan Formula 3 Championship.

 With series leader Kenta Yamashita only managing an eighth place in the first race, Cassidy in his TOM’S Toyota has shot to a seven points lead over Yamashita in the title race with five rounds and ten races still to be completed.

 In the first of two races at Okayama, Cassidy took pole, posted fastest lap, and led by ten seconds at the chequered flag.
 In the second he missed pole by a fraction but tucked in behind his TOM’S Toyota team-mate Yamashita for a 1-2 finish, banking valuable points to retake the series lead.

 Cassidy and his team-mate have now won six of the seven races of the championship.
 The Japanese Formula Three Championship uses a Dallara chassis with a choice of two litre motors from various manufacturers.

 Meanwhile, Tauranga racer Richie Stanaway is “over the moon” after scoring his maiden GP2 win on the tight and twisty streets of Monaco on Saturday.

 On just his third race weekend in GP2, Richie Stanaway scored a lights-to-flag victory in the category’s sprint race at Monaco, giving his Status team its first win in the Formula 1 support category.
 He said the tight nature of Monaco means it is critical to qualify well.
 Front row of the grid gave him every chance at a win.